Scale decomposition in compressible turbulence: Preliminaries sec:Preliminaries

 \subsection{Coarse-graining\lb{sec:coarsegraining}}

 We first present a general approach to analyzing scale interactions in a turbulent flow.
-Following \cite{Germano92} and \cite{Eyink05}, we use a simple filtering technique common in the LES literature to resolve turbulent fields simultaneously in scale and in space.
+Following Leonard \cite{Leonard74}, Germano \cite{Germano92}, and Eyink \cite{Eyink05}, we use a simple filtering technique common in the LES literature to resolve turbulent fields simultaneously in scale and in space.

 For any field $\ba(\bx)$, a ``coarse-grained'' or (low-pass) filtered field, which contains modes at scales $>\ell$, is defined in $d$-dimensions as \be \OL \ba_\ell(\bx) = \int d^d\br~ G_\ell(\br) \ba(\bx+\br), \lb{filtering}\ee where $G(\br)$ is a convolution kernel.
-It can be any real-valued function which is sufficiently smooth, decays sufficiently rapidly for large $r$, and is normalized so that $\int d^d\br ~G(\br)=1$.
-It is assumed furthermore that $G$ is centered, $\int d^d \br ~\br G(\br) = \bzed$, and with the main support in a ball of unit radius, $\int d^d \br ~|\br|^2 G(\br) = \mathcal{O}(1)$.
-Its dilation in $d$-dimensions, $G_\ell(\br)\equiv \ell^{-d} G(\br/\ell)$, will share these properties except that its main support will be in a ball of radius $\ell$.
-If $G(\br)$ is also non-negative, then (\ref{filtering}) may be interpreted as a local space average.
-Note that $G(\br)$ can be chosen so that both it and its Fourier transform $\hat{G}(\bk)$ are positive and infinitely differentiable, with $\hat{G}(\bk)$ also compactly supported inside a ball of radius $1$ about the origin in Fourier space and with $G(\br)$ decaying faster than any power $r^{-p}$ as $r\to\infty$.
+It can be any real-valued function which is sufficiently smooth, decays sufficiently rapidly for large $r$, and is normalized so that $\int d^d\bs ~G(\bs)=1$ for dimensionless $\bs$.
+It is assumed furthermore that $G$ is centered, $\int d^d \bs ~\bs \,G(\bs) = \bzed$, and with the main support in a ball of unit radius, $\int d^d \bs ~|\bs|^2 G(\bs) = \mathcal{O}(1)$.
+Its dilation in a $d$-dimensional domain $\Omega$, $G_\ell(\br)\equiv \ell^{-d} G(\br/\ell)$, will share these properties except that its main support will be in a ball of radius $\ell$.
+If $G(\bs)$ is also non-negative, then (\ref{filtering}) may be interpreted as a local space average.
+Note that $G(\bs)$ can be chosen so that both it and its Fourier transform $\hat{G}(\bk)$ are positive and infinitely differentiable, with $\hat{G}(\bk)$ also compactly supported inside a ball of radius $1$ about the origin in Fourier space and with $G(\bs)$ decaying faster than any power $|\bs|^{-p}$ as $|\bs|\to\infty$.
 See for instance Appendix A in \cite{EyinkAluie09} for explicit examples.
-It can be shown that for any kernel $G(\br)$ with the above properties, a coarse-grained function $\OL{f}_\ell(\bx)$ is infinitely differentiable \footnote{Under the very weak requirement that $\int_{\Omega}d\bx |f(\bx)|<\infty$ over the domain $\Omega$ of the flow.}.
+It can be shown that for any kernel $G(\bs)$ with the above properties, a coarse-grained function $\OL{f}_\ell(\bx)$ is infinitely differentiable \footnote{Under the very weak requirement that $\int_{\Omega}d\bx |f(\bx)|<\infty$ over the domain $\Omega$ of the flow.}.